nextcord/nextcord-ext-menus/docs/ext/menus/pagination_examples.rst

     @bot.command()
     async def removed_buttons(ctx):
-        pages = NoStopButtonMenuPages(source=MySource(range(1, 100)))
+        data = ["A", "B", "C", "D", "E", "F", "G", "H", "I", "J"] pages = NoStopButtonMenuPages(source=MySource(data))
         await pages.start(ctx)

 GroupByPageSource
 -----------------

-:class:`GroupByPageSource` is an alternative to :class:`ListPageSource` that allows you to group entries into categories.
+:class:`GroupByPageSource` is an alternative to :class:`ListPageSource` that allows you to group entries into multiple sublists similar to :func:`itertools.groupby`.
 Only entries having the same group key will be displayed together on a single page.
 In the example below, there are three keys: ``test``, ``other``, and ``okay``.
 Entries will be paginated within each group, but when all entries from a group have been displayed, the next group will only start on the next page.

 .. code:: py